nextcloud/desktop/doc/building.rst

 .. note:: Build instructions are subject to change as development proceeds.
   Please check the version for which you want to build.

-The instructions contained in this topic were updated to work with version 2.1 of the ownCloud Client.
+These instructions are updated to work with version 2.1 of the ownCloud Client.

 Getting Source Code
 -------------------